juek/CustomSections/README.md

 | **`knob`**(extra control)<br/><br/>![Screenshot](/docs/controls/knob.png?raw=true) | **`multi_date`**(extra control)<br/><br/>![Screenshot](/docs/controls/multi_date.png?raw=true)<br/>with sorting option, <br>dates are managed in modal boxes |  |

 ## A note for developers
 Building own section types normally requires in-depht knowledge of Typesetter CMS.
 This plugin will make things way easier, but it still hooks into the CMS at a rather low level.
 This implicates that Typesetter will not be able to catch and report all errors like it can do on higher levels.
-Especially errors in the editor components, which get loaded via AJAX, can be really tricky to debug.
+Especially errors in the editor components, which are 'AJAXed', can be really tricky to debug.
 When you start creating your own section types using this plugin, frequent testing is a good idea.

 ## Credits
 [a2exfr](http://my-sitelab.com/), [juergen](https://www.typesettercms.com/User/789)